peermaps/eyros/pkg/readme.md

 `bbox` is an array of the form `[minX,minY,...,maxX,maxY,...]`.
 For 2 dimensions, the `bbox` would be `[west,south,east,north]` for `lon,lat` coordinates.

+Optionally provide a function `opts.trace(tr)` which will receive a `tr` object just before the corresponding file is read from storage:

+* `tr.id` - integer id for this tree file
+* `tr.file` - file path string for the tree
+* `tr.bbox` - bounding extents of the tree in `minX,minY,...,maxX,maxY,...]` form

+The motivating use case for `opts.trace` is to cancel open requests for content which is no longer in view when panning a map.
+The information from the trace can be passed to the storage layer to make these decisions.

 # install